normanwongcl/normanwongcl.com/README.md

 - Added visualization for data fetched from Github API.
 - Added views counter to count number of page views from individual blog posts
+- Added a snippet page for code snippets